hanwenzhang123/fullstack-note/README.md

 export default ConnectedApp;
 ```

+#### action.js
-#### action.js - define actions -> an action generator
+- define actions -> like an action generator
+- include action type and/or payload (the content used to make change and dispatch action)
-The action is going through to the reducer to analyze the action
+- the action is going through to the reducer which analyzes the action

 ```js
 const incAction = () => {
   return {